maciejg-git/alpine-remote-component-plugin/README.md

 The `x-remote-component` element can contain any content that will be visible until it is replaced with the component.
 You can use it for placeholders, indicators, progress bars, buttons that trigger component from within etc.

-### Component content: data-template
+### Component content: data-slot

 Beside normal content, the `x-remote-component` element can also include special template elements marked with `data-for-slot` attribute.
-The content of these elements is placed inside corresponding elements with `data-slot` attribute in the component.
-This enables kind of `<slot>` functionality and enhances reusuability of the component.
+The content of these elements replace the corresponding `data-slot` elements in the component.
+This provides functionality similar to slots and enhances the reusability of components.
+The new content can be static or include other components.